tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/software-setup.md

 ### Programming tools

+### Node

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime, meaning you can run JavaScript outside of a web browser.
 It's used extensively in web development to both build web-servers, and to run tools on your mac computer to help with web development.
 You can run local servers, automate annoying tasks and a bunch of other helpful things.
 You need to install it, as we use a lot of tools that depend on Node.js.

 Visit the [Node website](https://nodejs.org/en/).
-Download and install Node onto your operating system.
+Download and install the LTS version of Node onto your operating system.

 ### Visual Studio Code